dhh1128/codecraft.co/2-surprising-truths-about-the-iron-triangle.md

 In this world view, scope is not a lever, and the tradeoffs with quality are explicit.

-If you've learned truth 1, then you're probably an <a title="Earned Pragmatism" href="earned-pragmatism.md">industry veteran with battle scars</a>, and you're the kind of person I want on my team when we do project planning.
+If you've learned truth 1, then you're probably an <a title="Earned Pragmatism" href="earned-pragmatism">industry veteran with battle scars</a>, and you're the kind of person I want on my team when we do project planning.

 But there's more.